 With a little research, I found a pancake recipe by Tasty which was easy to adapt for the backcountry.
 As it turns out, it wasn’t very heavy or bulky, so if you have the time, this would be great for a little treat in the wild.

-- If you have a small pan, it works best, but it can also work if all you have is a camping pot.
+- A small pan works best, but it can also work if all you have is a camping pot.
 Put whatever you have, on the stove and add just a bit of coconut oil.
 It should melt to cover the entire surface.

 - Once the oil is hot, pour in some of the batter, making sure to leave a little gap between that and the pot/pan walls.